4.1.1 The College Nurse and her Surgery

 Booking an appointment/ contact details:

 Lucy works fulltime, throughout the year.
-She is usually here Monday – Friday between the hours of 9 am to 5pm.
+Her normal hours are Monday – Friday, 9 am to 5pm.
 However, she has some flexibility, so if you need a later or earlier appointment, please discuss this with Lucy.

 To make an appointment, please contact Lucy via email: nurse@sel.cam.ac.uk